 First and foremost, let’s talk about what an opt-in is.
 An opt-in is what you offer, for free, in exchange for an email address.
 I haven’t mastered the Internet (yet) or anything, but I do know that email addresses and your list is… well it’s everything.
 It’s how you ‘do’ the Internet if you want to be an entrepreneur.
 It’s your people.
 Your tribe.
 Your crew.
 You want an opt-in if you plan on monetizing.
 Heck, you want multiple opt-ins.

-For example, on The Crown Fox, I have a resource vault opt-in and I have #1WkBrand, a free email course opt-in.
-Prior to these, I had a newsletter opt-in.
+For example; in the past on The Crown Fox, I have had a resource vault opt-in, a free email course opt-in, as well as a newsletter opt-in.
 An opt-in seems like something you just throw on your sidebar, but in actuality, it needs to be specific and niched.
 It needs to work for you, for your brand, and for your goals.

 What does that mean?
 Well, let’s step back and look at your BIG goal and then we can work backwards to your opt in.
 For me, my BIG goal is to offer courses on topics like cohesive branding and design tutorials.
 When it comes time to sell said courses, who am I going to reach out to first?
 All those email addresses I’ve been collecting.